Haffgan/JS-Online/README.md

 ![](ScrShotsForReadme/5.jpg)

 ## 6) Now you can create your new Job Advertisement.
-Please remember that all forms have validation parameters, so please remember to use “real-like” data.
+Please remember that all forms have validation parameters, so please use “real-like” data.

 ![](ScrShotsForReadme/6.jpg)